data-exp-lab/inheritance_explorer/README.rst

         :alt: Current Coverage

-``inheritance_explorer`` is a tool for exploring complex class inheritance patterns in python code.
+The ``inheritance_explorer`` is an open source python package for inspecting other packages.
+In particular, it focuses on class inheritance structures, allowing you to produce graphs that recursively map out child classes from a given starting class.
+There are a number of useful applications: from learning structures of unfamiliar code bases to identifying duplicate code.

 .. image:: https://raw.githubusercontent.com/chrishavlin/inheritance_explorer/main/docs/resources/tree_shot.png